Symbiosis | Microbiome | Evolution

 The Bordenstein laboratory endeavors to understand and disseminate the principles that shape interactions between animals, microbes, and viruses and the basic and translational outcomes of these interactions.

-Our scholarship leverages a wide range of methods and subdisciplines spanning bacteriology, biochemistry, development, ecology, embryology, evolution, genetics, genomics, transcriptomics, virology, and zoology.
-Through our science and education, Sarah Bordenstein directs the distinguished and discovery-based lab series Discover the Microbes Within!
+Through our science education program, Sarah Bordenstein directs the awarded and discovery-based lab series Discover the Microbes Within!
 The Wolbachia Project that engages pre-college and college students worldwide in nature and real-world research of their own on biodiversity, biotechnology, and bioinformatics.
-Seth Bordenstein directs the world’s first One Health Microbiome Center – one of the largest and most active microbiome centers housed in the Huck Institutes at Penn State University.
+Seth Bordenstein directs the internationally recognized One Health Microbiome Center – one of the largest and most active microbiome centers housed in the Huck Institutes at Penn State University.

 Key questions that drive the science and translational outcomes:

-- What are the rules of human microbiome variation, and how do they intersect with health disparities?
+- What are the rules of human microbiome, virome, and mycobiome variation, and how do they intersect with health disparities across self-identity groups?

 - How can science education rethink student achievement for high schools, colleges, and citizen scientists?
 How can students infuse themselves in discovery-based research to learn scientific concepts, make new discoveries, and apply hands-on biotechnology?

-By studying facultative interactions between animals and their microbiomes, we demonstrated one of the rare, cross-system trends in the microbiome field that host phylogenetic relationships frequently mirror their microbiome relationships.
+By studying facultative interactions between animals and their microbiomes, we established the investigative framework for one of the rare, cross-system trends in the microbiome field that host phylogenetic relationships frequently mirror their microbiome relationships.
 We termed this new pattern “phylosymbiosis” in 2013, and experimental transplants of microbiomes between related species specify that phylosymbiosis arises due to selection pressures.
 Furthermore, our human microbiome analyses reveal the influences of human genetics on the microbiome and disease; and our dietary intervention trial reinforces our discovery that self-identified social groups such as ethnicity and race have a persistent association with gut/oral microbiome and virome variation in the United States.
+Finally, we evaluated and elevated the fungal kingdom – the mycobiome – to a new appreciation in human gut biology.
+We recently uncovered the first ternary relationships between human genetic variation, gut fungi, and chronic disease.